galazwoj/meta-winedev/README.md

 ### Login

-By default, the target login user is the current host user `$USER` (password equals username).
+By default, the target login user is the current host user `$USER` (password mypass).
 The host user `$USER` was automatically added during the build step (the user BitBake was running under).
 See [recipes-core/images/winedev-image-xfce.bb](recipes-core/images/winedev-image-xfce.bb) for details.

+The root user is available as well, its password is root.

 Add the previously generated SSH host key to the ssh-agent: